ZaidArshad/SFU-CS-Fall-Hacks-2021/README.md

 SFU Gobbles is a game based around Tic-tac-toe and takes inspirtaion from the game Goblet Gobblers.
 To play the game one must take a picture of 3 SFU students to act as tokens.
 There are 6 tokens (2 of a kind).
 Each token has its own value from 1-3.
 If a token has a higher value that another than it can overwrite it on the tic-tac-toe board.
-Whomever gets 3 tokens of their own in a row/column/diagonally wins the game.
+Whomever gets 3 tokens of their own in a row/column/diagonally (similar to tic-tac-toe) wins the game.

 -------------------------------------------
 Build/Run Instructions: